Gig worker: India

 NITI Aayog defines 'gig workers' as those engaged in work outside of the traditional employer-employee arrangement.
 In 2020–21, the gig economy was estimated to employ 7.7 million workers, with a projected workforce of 23.5 million by 2029–30.
 The industry is expected to produce a revenue of $455 billion by 2024.
 47% of gig workers are employed in medium-skilled jobs, about 22% in high-skilled jobs, and about 31% in low-skilled jobs.

-93% of the Indian population is employed in the informal economy, which is dependent on local linguistic, ethnic and regional dynamics and networks.
+93% of the Indian population is employed in the informal economy, which depends on local linguistic, ethnic, and regional dynamics and networks.
 The technologization of informal labor with app-based work has obviated the need to navigate these local systems for work and payment.
-Rural-to-urban migrants form a majority of the gig workforce, which serves an intermediary work settlement and an alternative to unregulated contractors who place them at risk of trafficking and other forms of exploitation.
+Rural-to-urban migrants form a majority of the gig workforce, which serves as an intermediary work settlement and an alternative to unregulated contractors who place them at risk of trafficking and other forms of exploitation.
 Class and caste identities that have historically been excluded from the formal labor market have utilized the gig economy as a means to escape discrimination.
 However, the term "platform paternalism" has emerged to describe the perpetuation of caste and class hierarchies, trapping workers in jobs with very little security and no potential for long-term growth.
 For instance, caste-oppressed women continue to dominate low-paying work, such as cleaning and washing in households.
 BookMyBai, a platform service that helps people hire house-maids and caretakers, has provisions to request workers from specific geographic regions and religions.
 This has been criticized for perpetuating caste-based discrimination.

 The Indian Federation of App-based Transport Workers and the Telangana Gig and Platform Workers Union currently have 36,000 and 10,000 members respectively, including cab drivers, food and grocery delivery workers, and e-commerce delivery persons.
-Some of the demands of these unions include security benefits, higher base fares and protection against exploitation by aggregator companies.
+Some of the demands of these unions include security benefits, higher base fares, and protection against exploitation by aggregator companies.

 In response, the Indian parliament passed new laws guaranteeing social security and occupational health and safety of gig workers in 2020.
 These laws are yet to be implemented.
 In its 2021 report, NITI Aayog also recommended fiscal incentives including tax breaks or startup grants for companies with about one-third of their workforce as women and people with disabilities.
 Securing social protection coverage, improving national statistics on gig and platform work and policy options, and discussing insurance and tax-financed schemes for gig platforms have been delineated as key priorities for the G20 summit 2023, held at Delhi, India.

 On 24 July 2023, the Rajasthan legislative assembly approved a groundbreaking bill that provides social security benefits to gig workers, making it the first of its kind in India.
-The Rajasthan Platform Based Gig Workers (Registration and Welfare) Bill, 2023 aims to enlist all gig workers and aggregators operating in the state, ensuring they receive essential social security protections.
+The Rajasthan Platform-Based Gig Workers (Registration and Welfare) Bill, 2023, aims to enlist all gig workers and aggregators operating in the state, ensuring they receive essential social security protections.
 Additionally, the bill establishes a mechanism for gig workers to voice and address their grievances.